dotwebstack/dotwebstack-framework/docs/service/openapi.md

 default_breweries : [Brewery!]!
 ```

+Operations without `x-dws-query` will not be handled by the framework.

 Each OK operation response (2xx) should have a reference to the return type using `content.<mediaType>.schema.$ref`.
 The
 following example specifies that the OK response (200) returns the `Breweries` type: